cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 ```
 {% endraw %}

-That means that as with all event handlers attached to DOM elements, the `event` is passed as an
+That means that, as with all event handlers attached to DOM elements, it is invoked with the `event`
-argument, but since the close already bound one argument, the event then becomes the second argument.
+as first argument.
+But since the handler function already has one argument bound, the event is then

-The downside of this approach is that unlike the usage of action in the "element space", this will add
-many event handlers, instead of takind advantage or event delegation.
-In theory this is slighly more expensive,
-although in modern browsers the the performance difference is negligible.
+received as the second argument.

+There is little-to-no magic happening here, just regular javascript.

 That also means that is up to the user to call _preventDefault_ or _stopPropagation_ on the received event.

 #### **Currying**

-From the wikipedia:
+Taken from the wikipedia:

 _Currying is the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions_

-Without deep diving into haskell theory, let me only explain what you can do with this.
+Without deep diving into Haskell theory and monads madness, let me only explain how you can apply this
+technique for your own benefit with an example.

 Having this declaration in the templates: